 The MOU goal of "fulfilling the wetting, seeding and germination needs of riparian vegetation, particularly willow and cottonwood" (MOU 1997), which involves channel scouring and sediment deposition (Ecosystem Sciences 2008) to allow for woody riparian tree recruitment has not been met.
-Inyo staff recommends the LORP Scientific Team develop a pilot project to establish new and enhance existing riparian forest, which by necessity will include adaptive - and active - management.
-A plan could include a systematic pole-planting or seeding approach to test several viable locations along the river, including: 1) sections of reaches 2 and 3 (formerly dry channel) predicted to support woody recruitment (LADWP and EPA 2004), 2)
+Inyo staff recommends the LORP Scientific Team develop a pilot project to establish new and enhance existing riparian forest (primarily Salix laevigata, Salix gooddingii and Populus fremontii), which by necessity will include adaptive - and active - management.
+A plan could include a systematic pole-planting or seeding approach to test several viable locations along the river, including: 1) sections of reaches 2 and 3 (formerly dry channel)

-areas which currently support or have supported riparian forest, or 3) sections of remnant floodplain with appropriate groundwater availability and soil salinity.
-LADWP is in support of limited pole planting in the project area through outside funding or volunteer efforts should they become available.
+predicted to support woody recruitment (LADWP and EPA 2004), 2) areas which currently support or have supported riparian forest, or 3) sections of remnant floodplain with appropriate groundwater availability and soil salinity.
+LADWP is in support of pole planting in the project area through outside funding or volunteer efforts should they become available.